opral/monorepo/source-code/core/src/lint/README.md

 		rules: [
 			// uses the standard configuration
 			missingKeyRule(),
-			// set's the lint level to 'warning' missingKeyRule('warning'),
+			// set's the lint level to 'warn' missingKeyRule('warn'),
 			// uses the standard lint level and passes custom options to the rule missingKeyRule(true, { threshold: 4 }),
 			// disables the rule if it runs on mondays